AP® English Language Score Calculator 2026

 🎯 What is a Good AP English Language Score?

-A "good" score depends on your goals and target colleges:
+A good score depends on your target schools, but these benchmarks are useful:

 What is the Average AP English Language Score?

-📐 Why Are AP English Language Scores Curved?
+📐 How the AP English Language Curve Works

 🏆 How Do I Get a 5 on AP English Language?